-- 1. How to convey their responsible practices to consumers in ways that distinguish them from irresponsible companies engaged in greenwashing, and - 2.
-How to accurately gauge their own social and environmental responsibility so that they, themselves, don't inadvertently engage in greenwashing.
+- 1. How to convey their responsible practices to consumers in ways that distinguish them from irresponsible companies engaged in green washing, and - 2.
+How to accurately gauge their own social and environmental responsibility so that they, themselves, don't inadvertently engage in green washing.

-Greenwashing (a.k.a.
-Socially Irresponsible Marketing) Greenwashing occurs when companies assert, through advertising and/or public relations, that they are environmentally virtuous despite a clear record indicating the opposite.
-The term "greenwash" combines "whitewash" (to cover up crimes/scandals) with "green" (environmentally sustainable).
-Although some consumer advocates employ terms such as "blue washing" (human rights, poverty, and labor issues) and "pink washing" (breast cancer research issues), greenwashing is more common and has evolved to encompass a broad span of issues beyond environmental responsibility (Jones, 2015).
+Green washing (a.k.a socially irresponsible marketing) Green washing occurs when companies assert, through advertising and/or public relations, that they are environmentally virtuous despite a clear record indicating the opposite.
+The term "green wash" combines "whitewash" (to cover up crimes/scandals) with "green" (environmentally sustainable).
+Although some consumer advocates employ terms such as "blue washing" (human rights, poverty, and labor issues) and "pink washing" (breast cancer research issues), green washing is more common and has evolved to encompass a broad span of issues beyond environmental responsibility (jones, 2015).

-As greenwashing has become increasingly common, it has also become more sophisticated, consisting of a wide range of techniques that companies use to obscure problematic records and/or "oversell" ostensibly responsible practices.
-Companies engage in greenwashing in order to increase their market share of the lucrative ethical consumer sector (Jones, 2015).
+As green washing has become increasingly common, it has also become more sophisticated consisting of a wide range of techniques that companies use to obscure problematic records and/or "oversell" ostensibly responsible practices.
+Companies engage in green washing to increase their market share of the lucrative ethical consumer sector (Jones, 2015).

-Some of the most common greenwashing techniques include:
+Some of the most common green washing techniques include:

-- Misdirection (e.g. highlighting philanthropic donations to popular social and/or environmental causes as a way to distract from a troubled environmental/social record) - Self-aggrandizement (e.g. implying that a particular practice makes them exceptionally responsible when that practice is, in fact, standard within an industry) - Ambiguity (e.g. using vague language to describe a long-term commitment to broad social and environmental values) - Magnification (e.g. focusing attention on a positive practice that is not, in fact, particularly significant in terms of making change)

-- Proclamations (e.g. making social/environmental claims that cannot be verified or corroborated without access to confidential data) - Implied Association (e.g. using language or imagery similar to those which carry official or significant positive meaning for ethical consumers such as "fairly traded" to imply official fair trade certification.)
+- Misdirection (e.g. highlighting philanthropic donations to popular social and/or environmental causes to distract from a troubled environmental/social record) - Self- aggrandizement (e.g. aggrandizement (e.g. implying that a particular practice makes them exceptionally responsible when that practice is , in fact, standard within an industry) - Ambiguity (e.g. using vague language to describe a long-term commitment to broad social and environmental values) - Magnification (e.g. focusing attention on a positive practice that is not, in fact, particularly significant in terms of making change) - Proclamations (e.g. making social/environmental claims that cannot be verified or corroborated without access to confidential data) - Implied association (e.g. using language or imagery similar to those which carry official or significant positive meaning for ethical consumers such as "fairly traded" to imply official fair trade certification.)

 SRM is an important component of ethical marketplace as it allows for clear communication between producers and consumers.
-SIM hinders the ability of ethical consumers in particular to effectively influence companies through their purchasing behavior, often construed as casting "economic votes" for responsible companies (Jones, 2015).
+SRM hinders the ability of ethical consumers in particular to effectively influence companies through their purchasing behavior, often construed an casting "economic votes" for responsible companies (Jones, 2015).